SIDS

 Sudden Infant Death Syndrome (SIDS), colloquially referred to as cot death, has seen a decline in incidence owing to concerted educational efforts and parental adherence to medical directives.
 It is imperative to acquaint oneself with the contemporary recommendations put forth by the American Academy of PediatricsTrusted Source, as documented in the 2016 edition of “Pediatrics.”

-Room-sharing For Infant Sleep
+Room-Sharing for Infant Sleep

 Prohibit placing the infant in a separate room until reaching 6 months of age, and ideally extending to 12 months.
 Research substantiates that room-sharing with parents diminishes the risk of SIDS by as much as 50%.